-GRE test scores are required, or accepted as an alternative to the GMAT, for admission to MBA, specialised master’s and other postgraduate business programmes.
+GRE test scores are required, or accepted as an alternative to the GMAT, for admission to MBA, specialised Master’s and other postgraduate business programmes.
 ETS, the organisation that administers the exam, says:

 “The GRE revised General Test measures your verbal reasoning, quantitative reasoning, critical thinking and analytical writing skills: these develop over a long period of time and are not related to a specific field of study, but are important for all”,

 Structure and Scoring

 The GRE General Testis conducted in English and contains three sections, either in computer-based (CBT) or paper-based (PBT) formats, depending on the testing location.
 It contains three sections, plus two unscored and research sections in the computer-based format only.

 1. Analytical WritingFormat: 2 Essays Topic: Analysis of an argument, Analysis of an issue Time: 60 minutes Score: 0 – 6

 2. VerbalFormat: 40 questions Topic: Reading comprehension, Text completion, Sentence equivalence Time: 60 minutes Score: 130-170

 3. Quantitative ReasoningFormat: 40 questions Topic: Quantitative comparison, Problem solving, Data interpretation Time: 70 minutes Score: 130-170